-It was one-hundred years ago when the influenza pandemic, known as the Spanish flu hit the world.
-Now, a century later, another influenza epidemic is sweeping around the globe.
-Both have caused shocking numbers and other serious health issues.
-At the same time both have faced major struggles.
+It was one hundred years ago when the influenza pandemic, known as the Spanish flu, hit the world.
+Now, a century later, another infectious disease epidemic is sweeping the globe.
+Both have caused shocking death rates and other serious health issues.
+Then, and now, people faced major struggles during the pandemic.
 In 1918 it was a terrible war – WWI.
-For us, we were not at war with other nations but have been locked in a bitter debate on conflicting views of critical issues among ourselves.
+For us, we are not at war with other nations, but have been locked in bitter debates around issues of mask-wearing, racism, and politics.

 by Cristy Lake, Assistant Director